Zhengkun-Li/Zhengkun-Li.github.io/_pages/about.md

 - *2016.09 - 2020.06*, Undergraduate student, Mechanical Engineering, Northwest Agriculture and Forestry University, Yangling, Shaanxi, China.

 # 🔥 News
+- *2025.02*: &nbsp;🎉🎉 New publication <a href='https://www.sciencedirect.com/science/article/pii/S0168169925001632'>"Robotic blueberry phenotyping using customized BerryNet" </a> has published on Computers and Electronics in Agriculture!
 - *2025.01*: &nbsp;🎉🎉 Excited to join <a href='https://www.tricrobotics.com/'>TRIC Robotics </a> as robotic enngineer for robotic pest and disease control!
 - *2024.12*: &nbsp;🎉🎉 Graduated and received the Master degree from Agricultral and Boilogical Enfinnering, University of Frorida (<a href='https://www.linkedin.com/feed/update/urn:li:activity:7274230553447452672/'>"Post" </a>)!
 - *2024.12*: &nbsp;🎉🎉 The paper <a href='https://onlinelibrary.wiley.com/doi/abs/10.1002/rob.22473'>"Digital Twin/MARS‐CycleGAN" </a> has published on Journal of Field Robotics!